China could be the world’s largest economy by 2030.

 Keep your cool at all times—nothing is going to make you lose your own face faster than becoming a stereotypical shouting 老外 (lǎo wài) — foreigner!

 Anxious about fitting in or making a good impression?
 As we’ll discuss below, mistakes are okay and there are several ways you can apologize and move past them.
-But to boost your confidence, FluentU is an incredible tool—FluentU provides authentic Chinese videos that’ve been transformed into personalized language lessons.
+But to boost your confidence, FluentU is an incredible tool.

 There are interactive captions, multimedia flashcards, exercises and full transcripts to help you actively improve your Chinese while absorbing the culture and language use of real native speakers.
 For example, you can watch this day-in-the-life of a young Chinese entrepreneur or get the Chinese perspective on top qualities for a business executive.